millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 - Click on 'Open Repository Connection' and modify the connection information.
 ```
 For ODI Connection enter your cloud user id and password.
 For Database Password enter the admin password used when you provisioned DIPC.
+The connection information should already be populated but if you need to find the repository username you can use your dipc pdb sqldev connection to find the username (SPXXXX_ODI_REPO).
+The password is the same password you entered when you provisioned DIPC.
 Select the work repository WORKREP.
 Connect to the repository.
 ```